Brown Butter Sea Salt Chocolate Chip Cookies

 Dramatic?
 Maybe.
 But here’s why your old standby chocolate chip cookie recipes won’t cut it after you try these:

-- Flavor: The combo of the nutty brown butter with the big chocolate chunks and sea salt creates the perfect salty-sweet pairing.
-When it all comes together it creates a caramel-y taste in your mouth.
+- Flavor: The combo of nutty brown butter, big chocolate chunks, and sea salt creates the perfect salty-sweet pairing.
+When it all comes together, it creates a caramel-y taste in your mouth.
 Not sure it gets any better than that!

 How to brown butter for chocolate chip cookies